Meet the Black players on the USA baseball team - Rolling Out

 Current team: Chicago White Sox

-Anderson has advocated for young Black kids to get involved with baseball and they don’t have to change who they are to play the sport.
+Anderson has advocated for young Black kids to get involved with baseball assuring them that they don’t have to change who they are to play the sport.

 Another hit for Tim Anderson tonight as he brings in 2 runs for USA! pic.twitter.com/e6kmZM7Rly